intel/userspace-cni-network-plugin/README.md

 │   ├── 65bc360690b6-net1
 │   ├── 65bc360690b6-net1-ip4.conf
 │   └── 65bc360690b6-net1.json
-└── get-prefix.sh
 ```

-Shows that there are two vhostuser ports, each for one container.
+* Shows that there are two vhostuser ports, each for one container.
-* xxxxxxxxxxxx-net1: The socket file for the Vhostuser server/client communication.
+** xxxxxxxxxxxx-net1: The socket file for the Vhostuser server/client communication.
-* xxxxxxxxxxxx-net1-ip4.conf: IPAM information for the Vhostuser port.
+** xxxxxxxxxxxx-net1-ip4.conf: IPAM information for the Vhostuser port.
-* xxxxxxxxxxxx-net1.json: Vhostuser Port information for the management.
+** xxxxxxxxxxxx-net1.json: Vhostuser Port information for the management.

 ```
 # cat 4d578250ad8d-net1-ip4.conf